HidlRoute/docs/README.md

 for you.

 1. Run `make deploy`, this will compile the site and push into the `gh-pages` branch
-2. Run `git push` to push this changes to the remote repo on github.
+2. Run `git push --all` to push this changes to the remote repo on github.